Skip to content

 4-bit (Q4)~0.5~3.5 GB~6.5 GB~35 GB

-The headline: 4-bit quantization roughly quarters the weight memory versus full precision, which is what makes big models runnable on consumer cards at all.
-The trade-off is a small quality loss — usually minor at 8-bit and modest at 4-bit, and often well worth it for the memory you get back.
+The short version: 4-bit quantization roughly quarters the weight memory versus full precision, which is what makes big models runnable on consumer cards at all.
+The cost is a small quality loss.
+It's usually minor at 8-bit and modest at 4-bit, and often well worth the memory you get back.
 Below 4-bit (3-bit, 2-bit) the quality drop becomes noticeable.

 Why context length costs memory too